-All Pace University-Lenox Hill Hospital related international travel should be arranged in conjunction with Pace Study Abroad and Child Family Health International.
-All students should consult these websites regularly for information regarding safety, insurance and health information.
+All Pace University-Lenox Hill Hospital Physician Assistant Program-related international travel should be arranged in conjunction with Pace Study Abroad and Child Family Health International.
+All students should consult these websites regularly for information regarding safety, insurance, and health information.
 Additionally, international travel may require additional healthcare clearance requirements.
-Immunization requirements are based on the country you are going to and can be found at the CDC Travelers' Health International elective placements will be subject to faculty approval.
+Immunization requirements are based on the country you are going to and can be found at CDC Traveler's Health.
+International elective placements will be subject to faculty approval.